What causes the gums of the back molar teeth to swell and painfull?

 Make a habit of rinsing your mouth after eating

 It is desirable to brush your teeth thoroughly after each meal, but it can be difficult to establish a habit.
-If you can't polish after eating, just rinsing your mouth is effective in removing food debris and reducing bacterial growth.
-Of course, if you have the time to polish, it's better.
+If you can't brush after eating, just rinsing your mouth is effective in removing food debris and reducing bacterial growth.
+Of course, if you have the time to brush, it's better.